-ClearCaps specialises in clear aligners, so as the name suggests, they make transparent implements.
+ClearCaps specializes in clear aligners, so as the name suggests, they make transparent implements.
 The new DentaForm printers are a major part of these production processes in their manufacturing facilities.
 ClearCaps has always been an early adopter of modern technologies such as this.
 They also use 3D software planning and treatment simulations for their patients.
 In keeping with this high-tech approach, they’ve now adopted a state-of-the-art printing system as well.

 Structo’s Mask Stereolithography